Drover-1 exploration well

 - The results of the DFIT showed that the majority of the target formation at Drover-1 was unlikely to have sufficient natural fracturing or propensity for hydraulic fracturing to achieve a commercial flow rate of gas and the well has proceeded to be decommissioned.

 Based on the exploration results at Drover-1, AWE concluded that sufficient technical information has been gathered to complete assessment of the shale gas potential at this location and that no further work is required at this location.
 AWE is now finalising rehabilitation at Drover-1 and planning further exploration work in the permit area.

 - Rehabilitation of the site, to its previous agricultural use, will occur early in 2016.

-- AWE has applied to the Department of Mines and Petroleum to renew the exploration permit, which would cover a smaller area.
+- AWE has applied to the Department of Mines, Industry Regulation and Safety to renew the exploration permit, which would cover a smaller area.